-From the previous example, it will be no surprise to find that the turbine power has been reduced due to a lower enthalpy drop available from the steam.
-A reduced steam flowrate due to the lower pressure difference which exists between the GSVs and the condenser will only become noticeable if condenser pressure goes very high and the unloader fails to operate.
+From the previous example, it will be no surprise to find that the turbine power has been reduced due to:

+- a) a lower enthalpy drop available from the steam. - b) a reduced steam flowrate due to the lower pressure difference which exists between the GSVs and the condenser.